Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 NFC Bricklet.

-Instead of *ReaderRequestPage* or *ReaderWritePage* you can also use *ReaderRequestNdef* or *ReaderWriteNdef* to directly write Ndef messages to an appropriate space instead of low-level pages.
+Instead of *ReaderRequestPage* or *ReaderWritePage* you can also use *ReaderRequestNDEF* or *ReaderWriteNDEF* to directly write NDEF messages to an appropriate space instead of low-level pages.

 **Special Case for Mifare Classic**